ploomber/sql/course-material/advanced-querying-techniques/ctes.md

 %%sql
 WITH High_Crime_Districts AS (
     SELECT district_id
-    FROM district
+    FROM s1.district
     WHERE no_of_committed_crimes_96 > 5000
 )
-UPDATE district
+UPDATE s1.district
 SET average_salary = average_salary * 1.10
 WHERE district_id IN (SELECT district_id FROM High_Crime_Districts);

 WITH High_Unemployment_Districts AS (
     SELECT district_id
-    FROM district
+    FROM s1.district
     WHERE unemployment_rate_96 > 4
 )
-DELETE FROM district
+DELETE FROM s1.district
 WHERE district_id IN (SELECT district_id FROM High_Unemployment_Districts);
 ```